franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

+- Rework the UI (in order to look like actual Whatsapp's UI):
+  - Add a search bar for chats searching.
+- Implement something to create Group-like Chats.
+  - Look at chats.html line 63 and exception in chat_desired_data.
 - Implement something to archive group-like Chats.
 - Add HTMX functionality to the 3 pills for filtering the chat list:
   - Think about adding archived_groups view.
-- Implement something to create Group-like Chats.
-  - Look at chats.html line 63 and exception in chat_desired_data.
-- Rework the UI (in order to look like actual Whatsapp's UI):
-  - Rework the Chat form display, replace everything in the user UI (chats or contacts list) excluding the navbar where things like the status view, setting and such are located.
-  - Add a search bar for chats searching.
 - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
 - Add something to delete statuses automatically every 24 hours (cronjobs maybe).
 - Rework statuses UI.